VarunMishraa/-Custom-Hotel-Booking-and-Management-Platform/README.md

 ## Overview
 The Custom Hotel Booking and Management Platform is a comprehensive web application designed to streamline hotel booking processes and management tasks.
 It provides users with an intuitive interface for searching, booking, and managing hotel reservations.
+Use filters then only you can book a room

 ## Features
 - **User Authentication**: Secure login and registration for users and admin.